 So, if traveling to a smaller city or town in Colombia, the service is not an option.

 Advantages – 10 Reasons Why Uber Was a Superior Experience

 If you are in one of the larger cities in Colombia that has service, here are 10 reasons why Uber offered a superior experience to taxis:

 As I said in the section above, one thing I am interested in is the technical quality of the vehicle I’m in.
 Almost every Uber vehicle I have been in has been in good or even almost new condition.

-Most Uber vehicles are in really good shape and just one or two years old.
-The A/C works, the windows are electric powered and the seats are comfortable and they have seat belts.
+Most Uber vehicles were in really good shape and just one or two years old.
+The A/C worked, the windows are electric powered and the seats were comfortable and they had seat belts.

 Uber maintains certain standards when it comes to vehicles used by drivers.
-Also, the Uber vehicles tend to be larger than the normal small taxis found in Medellín and other cities in Colombia.
+Also, the Uber vehicles tended to be larger than the normal small taxis found in Medellín and other cities in Colombia.